Word Meanings - FOOLHARDY - Book Publishers vocabulary database

 Not cautious; not circumspect; not attending to the circumstances on which safety and interest depend; heedless; careless; as, an incautious step; an incautious remark.
 You . . . incautious tread On fire with faithless embers overspread.
 Francis. - THOUGHTLESS

 1. Lacking thought; careless; inconsiderate; rash; as, a thoughtless person, or act.
 2. Giddy; gay; dissipated.
 Johnson.
 3. Deficient in reasoning power; stupid; dull.
 Thoughtless as monarch oaks that shade the plain.
-Dryden. -- Thought"less*ly, - DARE
+Dryden. -- Thought"less*ly, - ADVENTUROUSNESS

 To have adequate or sufficient courage for any purpose; to be bold or venturesome; not to be afraid; to venture.
 I dare do all that may become a man; Who dares do more is none.
 Shak.
-Why then did not the ministers use their new law Bacause they - ADVENTUROUSNESS
+Why then did not the ministers use their new law Bacause they - BRAVENESS

 The quality of state or being brave. - DASH